 Let them explore the game by hitting around with an imperfect grip or stance.
 Once they have managed to hit the ball to some distance, then introduce the grip and stance to them.
 Leave all the instructions regarding the swing for later.

 Start with a Driver

 To ensure that the kid does not get frustrated at not being able to hit the ball with a normal club (iron), it would be better to start with the 'driver', which has a bigger head to hit the ball.
 At the beginning, you can even use a tennis ball instead of a golf ball; that is, you tee-off using a tennis ball.

 More Emphasis on Putting

-More Emphasis on Putting: Since putting is a lot easier as well as interesting, spend more time at putting in the beginning.
+Since putting is very easy and interesting too, spend more time at putting in the beginning.
 You can also mark a 3-foot diameter circle around the hole on the practice green using tees, and let the youngster try and put the ball into the circle from 15 to 20 feet.
 Give him one point for a ball that enters the circle, and two points if it drops in the hole.